 The Ensemble has produced an impressive discography: nearly 100 recordings (CD and DVD) and its own collection in collaboration with harmonia mundi directed by William Christie and Paul Agnew.

 In recent years, Les Arts Florissants have launched several education programs for young musicians.
 The most emblematic is the Academy of Le Jardin des Voix: created in 2002, it is held every two years and has already brought a substantial number of new singers into the limelight.
 The Arts Flo Juniors program, launched in 2007, enables conservatory students to join the orchestra and chorus for the length of a production, from the first day of rehearsals up to the final performance.
 And then there is the partnership between William Christie, Les Arts Florissants and New York's Juilliard School of Music, which since 2007 has allowed a fruitful artistic exchange between the U.S. and France.

 Les Arts Florissants also organize numerous events aimed at building new audiences.
 Linked to each year’s concert program, they are designed for both amateur musicians and non-musicians, adults as much as children.

 The festival Dans les Jardins de William Christie

-Les Arts Florissants receive financial support from the Ministry of Culture and Communication and the Département de la Vendée.
+Les Arts Florissants receive financial support from the Ministry of Culture and Communication, the Département de la Vendée and the Région Pays de la Loire.
 They have been artists in residence at the Philharmonie de Paris since 2015.
 The Selz Foundation, American Friends of Les Arts Florissants and Crédit Agricole Corporate & Investment Bank are Principal Sponsors.